Banaanas/flair-test/README.md

     4. Interactive and smooth app

-◦ mounting/unmounting animation for Monthly and Yearly Plans.
+◦ mounting/unmounting animation for Monthly and Yearly Plans </br>
-◦ click on Information Icon to display List Item Details Bubble ◦ transition and hovering effects
+◦ click on Information Icon to display List Item Details Bubble </br>
+◦ transition and hovering effects